-Sonos and Google have not had the smoothest of relationships.
+Why would Sonos want its own voice system?
+Well, it’s no secret that Sonos and Google have not had the smoothest of relationships.
 It took Sonos far longer than it expected to integrate Google’s Assistant as an option on Sonos’ line of voice-enabled speakers like the Sonos One, Sonos Beam, and Sonos Move.
 And then in 2020, Sonos launched a lawsuit against Google alleging that the search giant had violated some of Sonos’ patents related to multiroom audio.
-That lawsuit is ongoing, but it looks as though Sonos is seriously considering whether it wants to remain at the mercy of companies like Google and Amazon for its speakers’ voice-command capabilities.
+That lawsuit was recently settled in Sonos’ favor, but it looks as though Sonos is seriously considering whether it wants to remain at the mercy of companies like Google and Amazon for its speakers’ voice-command capabilities.

-In recent days, Sonos has been gauging its customers’ interest when it comes to a potential new feature for the Sonos ecosystem.
-A survey posted to Reddit and noted by The Verge, purportedly from Sonos, asks users about their interest in Sonos Voice Control.
-According to the survey, Sonos Voice Control would be a partial substitute for Amazon Alexa and Google Assistant in that it would let you use voice commands for a slew of playback functions and accessing your favorite content, be it artists, albums, tracks, or playlists.
+In 2021, Sonos began gauging its customers’ interest when it comes to a potential new feature for the Sonos ecosystem.
+A survey posted to Reddit and noted by The Verge, purportedly from Sonos, asked users about their interest in Sonos Voice Control.
+According to the survey, Sonos Voice Control would be a partial substitute for Amazon Alexa and Google Assistant in that it would let you use voice commands for a slew of playback functions and for accessing your favorite content, be it artists, albums, tracks, or playlists.

-Curiously, in its description of Sonos Voice Control, it says that the feature can work alongside Alexa on the same speakers, but Google Assistant was notably absent from that statement.
-Could Sonos be considering blocking Google from its platform until its ongoing litigation is resolved one way or the other?
+Curiously, in its survey description of Sonos Voice Control, the company says that the feature can work alongside Alexa on the same speakers, but Google Assistant was notably absent from that statement.
+Could Sonos be considering blocking Google from its platform based on its courtroom battle with the search giant?

 Some are keen on the idea of a Sonos voice assistant, especially if it offers greater privacy and better compatibility with Sonos functions.
 Right now, both Google Assistant and Amazon Alexa are great when you use them to control playback from streaming services, but they don’t give you access to your saved Sonos favorites.
 For instance, Alexa can’t currently set Sonos alarms and sleep timers or play songs, albums, or playlists from your Sonos music library.
 If a custom-built Sonos assistant could make up for these shortcomings, it would be a welcome addition indeed.

-Sonos recently launched its most affordable speaker, the Sonos Roam, added a subscription HD-quality tier to its Sonos Radio streaming service, and updated the S2 version of its app and speakers to work with lossless music at 24-bit/48kHz.
+Earlier in 2022, Sonos launched the Roam SL, a version of its popular Sonos Roam that does not have mics for voice assistant functionality.
+In the services world, it added a subscription HD-quality tier to its Sonos Radio streaming service, and updated the S2 version of its app and speakers to work with lossless music at 24-bit/48kHz.